flathub/org.nanuc.Axolotl/README.md

 ./flatpak-go-get-generator.py ../../org.nanuc.Axolotl/.flatpak-builder/build/axolotl-4
 ```

-Convert to yaml and add to the Axolotl manifest file, to the axolotl section.
+Convert to the output to yaml and add to the Axolotl manifest file, to the axolotl module section.

 ```shell
 cat axolotl-4-sources.json | yq --yaml-output